penncoeval/penncoeval/pages/about.md

 We plan to conduct workshops, tutorials and panel discussions on various topics.
 Here are some relevant topics of discussion:

-* Expert needs analysis: How can language (and broadly AI) models support experts in various fields – this can include established tasks performed by experts as well as novel use cases where AI systems could be useful.
+* Expert needs analysis: How can language (and broadly AI) models support experts in various fields?
+This can include established tasks performed by experts as well as novel use cases where AI systems could be useful.
 * Ethical implications: What are the ethical implications of the use of AI models for various use cases?
 This could include bias, misinformation, and moral issues.
 * Societal implications: What is the potential impact of AI on the workforce and the future of work in different fields?
 * Accessibility: How can we ensure that language models are equally accessible to all users?